 Manufacturers have made a request for government subsidies to help incorporate global practices to increase production.
 The industry is challenged to improve without the government support.

 The union budget for the financial year 2020-21 addressed the critical issues that affect the growth in the textile and apparel industries:

-PTA is the most important raw material required for the manufacturing process of filaments and polyester staple fiber’s.
-Now Indian manufacturers will be able to sell polyester fibers at comparable rates in the international market.
+PTA is the most important raw material required for the manufacturing process of filaments and polyester staple fibre’s.
+Now Indian manufacturers will be able to sell polyester fibres at comparable rates in the international market.

 National Technical Textile Mission